-3rd Annual Lake Blue Ridge Boat Parade put on by the Lake Blue Ridge Civic Association will be Friday June 29th from 9 pm – 12 am.
-Places to watch from the shore: Blue Ridge Recreation Area along the point (Located on Dry Branch Road) Morganton Point Recreation Area and Lake Blue Ridge Marina.
-Can also be viewed from the lake, the parade will follow the shoreline from Blue Ridge Recreation Area to Morganton Point Recreation Area and ends by the Lake Blue Ridge Marina.
+3rd Annual Lake Blue Ridge Boat Parade put on by the Lake Blue Ridge Civic Association will be Friday, June 29th from 9 pm – 12 am.
+Places to watch from the shore: Blue Ridge Recreation Area along with the point (Located on Dry Branch Road) Morganton Point Recreation Area and Lake Blue Ridge Marina.
+It can also be viewed from the lake, the parade will follow the shoreline from Blue Ridge Recreation Area to Morganton Point Recreation Area and ends by the Lake Blue Ridge Marina.

 Blue Ridge’s, Old Timers Parade is always held on the Saturday closest to the 4th of July.
-That means this year it is June 30, 2018 from 10 am to 11 am.
+That means this year it is June 30, 2018, from 10 is to 11 am.
 The parade is not a 4th of July parade but rather a celebration of the Old Time Blue Ridge.
 Saturday was selected by the Historical Society many, many years ago as the day the parade will take place as that was the only day the farmers would come to town.
-The farmers would bring their buggies, horses, mules or tractors and ride in the parade along side city officials, local organizations, business owners, bands and anyone else that wanting to be involved.
-Not much since the mid 1950’s has changed.
+The farmers would bring their buggies, horses, mules or tractors and ride in the parade alongside city officials, local organizations, business owners, bands and anyone else that wants to be involved.
+Not much since the mid-1950s has changed.
 It is still a time for all of BLUE RIDGE to come together and celebrate the way Blue Ridge, Georgia used to be.
 Bring your antique vehicles, dress in period attire OR not, it is up to you.
-Parade route is down East Main and back up West Main street.
+The parade route is down East Main and back up West Main street.
 Anyplace downtown is a good viewing spot.

-Celebrate the 4th of July Fireworks at Lake Blue Ridge Saturday June 30th from 8:30 pm to 9:30 pm Fireworks can be viewed from Lake Blue Ridge around the Lake Blue Ridge Dam, Lake Blue Ridge Marina, By boat on Lake Blue Ridge, Tammen Park, Morganton Point Campground and surrounding areas.
-Begins at dusk.
+Celebrate the 4th of July Fireworks at Lake Blue Ridge Saturday, June 30th from 8:30 pm to 9:30 pm Fireworks can be viewed from Lake Blue Ridge around the Lake Blue Ridge Dam, Lake Blue Ridge Marina, By boat on Lake Blue Ridge, Tammen Park, Morganton Point Campground and surrounding areas.
+It begins at dusk.

 Don’t leave home without your swimsuit, towel, and courage.
 Children and adults alike will enjoy plenty of water slides, bounce houses and new for 2018, a monster obstacle course.
 Family fun continues with field games of water balloon toss and tug of war.
 But we can’t forget about the magnificent spin art, over-the-top balloon animals, and the fantastic family photo booth.